waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Pokemon Mansion B1F:** The basement floor, accessible via stairs on 3F, likely holds the SECRET KEY.
 Hypothesis: The key is guarded by a trainer or hidden behind a puzzle.
 Test: Fully explore B1F.

 ### B. Solved Puzzles & Confirmed Mechanics
 - **Pokemon Mansion 1F Puzzle System:** Confirmed 'alternating doors' mechanic.
-The switch at (3, 6) toggles the western gates at (17, 8) and the southern gates at (25, 14) inversely.
+The switch at (3, 6) toggles the western gates (17, 8) and the southern gates (25, 14) inversely.
 When one set is open, the other is closed.
-(Confirmed T53862)
+(Confirmed T53915)
 - **Pokemon Mansion Puzzle (Floors 2-3):** The mansion uses an 'alternating doors' system controlled by switches.
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)